-plain that coffee caused the trouble."
 Most bad complexions are caused by some disturbance of the stomach and coffee is the greatest disturber of digestion known.
 Almost any woman can have a fair complexion if she will leave off coffee and use Postum Food Coffee and nutritious, healthy food in proper quantity.
-Postum furnishes certain elements from the natural grains from the field that Nature uses to rebuild the nervous system, and when that is in good condition one can depend upon a good good condition one can depend upon a good complexion as well as a good healthy body.
+Postum furnishes certain elements from the natural grains from the field that Nature uses to rebuild the nervous system, and when that is in good condition one can depend upon a good good to the condition one can depend upon a good. good condition one can depend upon a good complexion as well as a good healthy body.
 "There's a Reason."
 Read "The Road to Wellville," in pkgs.